Skip to content

 The Living & Dining Areas

-These are the areas where guests will spend 90% of their time.
+These are the areas where guests will spend most of their time.
 Focus on light and comfort.

-- Window Shine: 75% of cleaners prioritize windows during the spring.
+• Window Shine: Windows are a spring-cleaning priority for good reason.
 Clean glass lets in the "Spring light," making the whole room feel larger and fresher.

 Guest Spaces & Safety